typings/typings/README.md

 * `npm:<package>/<path>`
 * `bower:<package>/<path>`

-Where `path` can be a `typings.json` file, a `.d.ts` file, or empty.
-When the path is empty, or not a `d.ts` file, `typings.json` will be automatically appended to the path.
+Where `path` can be to `typings.json`, a `.d.ts` file, or empty.
+When the path is empty, or not a `.d.ts` file, `typings.json` will be appended to the path.

 **Please note:** `npm` and `bower` resolve using their respective algorithms over the local filesystem.
 They will need to be installed _before_ running `typings install`.
 The other schemes (`http`, `https`, `github`, `bitbucket`) resolve over HTTP(s).
-Finally, `file` is a direct pointer in the local filesystem.
+Finally, `file` is a location in the local filesystem relative to the `typings.json` directory.

 #### Registry

-Typings installations without a location will be looked up in the [registry](https://github.com/typings/registry).
-For example, `typings install debug` will resolve to [this entry](https://github.com/typings/registry/blob/master/npm/debug.json) in the public registry.
+Installations without a specific location will looked up the [registry](https://github.com/typings/registry) using the [Typings API](https://github.com/typings/api).
+For example, `typings install debug` will resolve to [this data](https://github.com/typings/registry/blob/master/npm/debug.json).
 Anyone can contribute typings to the registry, just make a pull request.

 #### Example